-Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school grade-point averages within each of the following ranges (using 4.0 scale).
+Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school grade-point averages within ear following ranges (using 4.0 scale).

 1. Report information only for those students from whom you collected high school GPA.